section-engineering-education/engineering-education/articles/rock-paper-scissor-online/index.md

 ### Prerequisites

 - HTML is the standard markup language for web page.
 Here's a useful [guide](https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML) for beginners.
-- CSS is style sheet language for improving the presentation of web pages.
+- CSS is a style sheet language for improving the presentation of web pages.
 To learn more, check this [article](https://www.section.io/engineering-education/what-is-css/)
 - [Bootstrap](https://getbootstrap.com/) is a popular HTML, CSS and JS library.
-An [article](https://getbootstrap.com/docs/4.0/getting-started/introduction/)  to get started.
+Here's an [article](https://getbootstrap.com/docs/4.0/getting-started/introduction/)  to get you started.
 - [jQuery](https://jquery.com/) is a fast and feature-rich JavaScript library.
 - [Express.js](https://expressjs.com/) is a web application framework  for Node.js.
 Here's an introductory article on Express.js: [link](https://www.section.io/engineering-education/express/).
 - [Socket.io](https://socket.io/) is a JavaScript library which abstracts WebSocket connections thereby enabling realtime, bi-directional communication.
 Here's a helpful [article](https://www.section.io/engineering-education/understanding-socket/) to get started.
 This article covers the usage of Socket.io on both the server and client-side.
 These are essential to proceed further.

 ### Starter Code

 In the interest of time and the intention to put more focus on Socket logic, please download the starter code from this [repository](https://github.com/HarishTeens/rps-online) on GitHub.
 Follow the instructions as mentioned on the README.md to set up the project on your local system.